MateuszKlusek/youtube-settings-controller/README.md

 The extension requires the following permissions:

-- `tabs` - To interact with YouTube tabs
 - `storage` - To store extension settings and logs
 - `downloads` - To download log files
 - `https://www.youtube.com/*` - To run on YouTube pages